wachaon/wes/docs/README.en.md

 ### How to use *@wachaon/webdriver*

-Go to the [*yahoo JAPAN*](https://www.yahoo.co.jp/) site and save a screenshot of a specific block element.
+Go to [*yahoo JAPAN*](https://www.yahoo.co.jp/) site and save a screenshot of a specific block element.

 ```javascript
 const { Window } = require('webdriver')